 -

-Send letters of disputing as well.
+Send letters disputing as well.
 Disputed all the negative items reported by the credit bureaus with a dispute letter.
-This increases pressure on the creditor/agency as they have to ensure that they recover all the costs they incurred as well as any profit that they expect to make from the project.
+This increases pressure on the creditor/agency as they have to ensure that they recover all the costs they incurred, as well as any profit that they expect to make from the project.

 -